jacksund/simmate/tutorials/01_Installation.md

 While the interface is convenient if you've never written code before, it is much quicker (and easier!) to use the command-line.
 Don't worry, it's much simpler than most expect.
 Even if you don't know how to code, you can master the command-line in just a few minutes.

 Each command can be viewed as a "button".
-For example, the command `cd` stands for "change directly".
+For example, the command `cd` stands for "change directory".
 When you call it, it just opens up a new folder to view the contents -- so the same thing as double-clicking a folder to open it up!

 Let's try this out with our command-line.